Birendra999/Chat-Messenger-App-FLUTTER-X-FIREBASE/README.md

 # CHAT MESSENGER APP

 Flutter-Firebase Chat: Seamlessly connect and chat with friends using this app.
 Real-time messaging, user authentication, and more for a dynamic social experience.
+# Note
+Pending (It will be complete once the final semester end examination is finished.

 ## Authors